What is a Diesel Generator?

 Single phase generators only work with Single Phase Loads.

-For operating mortars and loads with higher electricity consumption, usually, 3 Phase Generators would be required!
+For operating motors and loads with higher electricity consumption, usually, 3 Phase Generators would be required!

 - Size of generator